cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 $ curl https://raw.githubusercontent.com/batkinson/checkers-go/a09daeb1548dd4cc0145d87c8da3ed2ea33a62e3/checkers/checkers.go | sed 's/package checkers/package rules/' > x/checkers/rules/checkers.go
 ```

-Do not focus on the GUI for the moment.
-You will only lay the foundation for an interface.
+Do not focus on the GUI, this procedure lays the foundation for an interface.

 Now it is time to create the first object.

 ## The stored game object

-Begin with the minimum game information needed to be kept in the storage:
+Begin with the minimum game information needed to be stored:

 * **Red player.** A string, the serialized address.
 * **Black player.** A string, the serialized address.